 Preserving and sharing data

-Data that support research findings should be preserved, and made accessible, openly where possible, or on a restricted basis as necessary, by the time of publication of related research findings.
+Data that support research findings should be preserved, and made accessible wherever possible, openly if no reason to restrict access exists, or on a restricted basis as necessary, by the time of publication of related research findings.
 Supporting datasets should be referenced from related publications.

 The data you preserve and make accessible to others are part of the legacy of the research, and in many cases will be necessary to validate the findings you place on the public record.
 It is important, therefore, that the data are of good quality, preserved according to appropriate standards, and are made accessible and re-usable.